adambennett/StS-DuelistMod/roadmap.md

 - Make Duelist orbs work with Lock On
 - Add a similar Millennium Puzzle effect from the Dragon deck to the Standard deck, add new effects to the pool of choices for each deck unlocked
     - Maybe not, the dragon effect is kind of annoying to play for an extended period of time
-- Solder Token
-	- Limit uses per combat/act/run somehow, once per turn is nuts
-		- Implement 'Skip this turn' option and display remaining uses on card text
-	- Check which decks it is available for, maybe Machine only?

 Card Pools:
 - Properly setup all base game card additions for all pools